 “To the memory of the 78 people who were burnt to death in a barn at Burwell on September 8, 1727.”

 Later accounts noted that 51 children and 27 adults died.
 Whitaker was tried about six months after the fire, on 27 March 1728.
-One newspaper gave the results of the trial in a matter-of fact way with no explanation:
+The Newcastle Courant gave the results of the trial in a matter-of fact way with no explanation:

 “At the Assizes at Cambridge, held at the Castle for the Count of Cambridge, before Mr. Baron Hale, … one Richard Whitaker, committed by Sir Roger Jenyne, … and charged upon Suspicion of setting Fire to a Barn in Burwell, in which about 125 persons that were in it to see a Puppet-Show, were burnt, or otherwise destroy’d, was try’d and acquitted of the Fact.”

-Interestingly, about a half century later, in 1774, an old man living in a village near Burwell made a deathbed confession.
+Interestingly, about a half century later, a year before Jane Austen was born, an old man living in a village near Burwell made a deathbed confession in 1774.
 It was Whitaker.
-He admitted that he deliberately started the fire, and his admission was printed by a local newspaper:
+He admitted that he deliberately started the fire, and his admission was printed by the Ipswich Journal:

 “It is reported that an old man died lately near Newmarket, who just before his death, confessed that he set fire to the barn at Burwell, in this county, on the 8th of Sept.
 1727, when no less than 80 persons lost their lives, and that his having an antipathy to the puppet-shew man was the cause of his committing that action.”